 2nd Stage: Decay of the Dental Enamel

 If the acids that are released onto your teeth are not washed away successfully, this can lead to the decay of your dental enamel.
 This can occur when there are so many repeated “acid attacks” on your teeth that your body cannot remineralize quickly enough.
-Once your dental enamel has started to decay and your body is not capable of restoring the minerals, a lesion will form within the tooth.
-Lesions proceed a cavity or hole in your tooth, and they are not painful since there are no nerves in the dental enamel.
-However, it is important that your dentist treats a lesion in the enamel before it progresses into a cavity.
+Once your dental enamel has started to decay and your body cannot restore the minerals, a lesion will form within the tooth.
+Lesions proceed with a cavity or hole in your tooth, and they are not painful since there are no nerves in the dental enamel.
+However, your dentist must treat a lesion in the enamel before it progresses into a cavity.
 Your dentist can protect your tooth from further damage by using fluoride treatments or dental sealants.

 3rd Stage: Decay of the Dentin

 If the lesion in your tooth is not treated, your dental enamel will continue to wear down to the next layer of your tooth: the dentin.
-The dentin layer is hidden beneath the dental enamel, but covers the pulp.
+The dentin layer is hidden beneath the dental enamel but covers the pulp.
 It is filled with numerous microscopic tubules that allow access to the inner nerve of the tooth.
 Because the nerve is exposed to outside stimuli once the decay has reached the dentin layer, you will experience pain and hypersensitivity.
 At this stage, the loss of minerals in your dental enamel causes it to collapse and form a cavity.
-It is important that you visit your dentist to have restorative treatment (such as a filling) at this stage, or your dental decay may worsen to involve the pulp of your tooth.
+You must visit your dentist to have restorative treatment (such as a filling) at this stage, or your dental decay may worsen to involve the pulp of your tooth.

 4th Stage: Decay Reaches the Pulp